Brand Men & the History of Product Management

 Product management had come a long way in about 60 years, but even by the 1990s, product management jobs were not common.
 Companies like Hewlett-Packard had shown how valuable the product manager role could be but very few companies had created product manager roles of their own.
 That was until the internet changed everything.

 The Web and the Need to Get Agile

-The exponential growth of the world wide web had resulted in the massive growth of tech companies.
-For example, Jeff Bezos had founded Amazon in 1994 and by 1996 they had revenues over $15 million.
-A year later Amazon revenues neared $150 million and by 1998 revenues soared to over $600 million.
+The exponential growth of the World Wide Web had resulted in the massive growth of tech companies.
+For example, Jeff Bezos founded Amazon in 1994, and by 1996 they had revenues over $15 million.
+A year later Amazon’s revenues neared $150 million and by 1998 revenues soared to over $600 million.
 Amazon, and all the tech sector, was growing at a rate that nearly no one could keep up with.

-The Agile Manifesto focused on taking the best parts of product management practices that had been developed over the preceding decades and threw out the bad.
+The Agile Manifesto focused on taking the best parts of product management practices that had been developed over the preceding decades while throwing out the bad.
 The manifesto had 4 primary values:

 - Individuals and interactions over processes and tools

 - Responding to change over following a plan